nithinnaikar/PACT2021/Lecture 1/README.md

-Welcome to the StableMatching folder!
+Welcome to the Lecture 1 folder!

+In this lecture, the Stable Matching problem is covered.

 This folder contains all the files pertaining to the introductory StableMatching problem, including an input.in file, the Gale-Shapely program file, and the output.out file.